davecheney/pub/README.md

 ## What is m?

 m is an ActivityPub host indented for a single actor.
-To interact with ActivityPub, m implements the Mastodon api for use with various apps.
+To interact with ActivityPub, m implements the Mastodon[^tm] api for use with various apps.

-m is not intended to host a general purpose Mastodon community, rather it is aimed at enabling someone who owns their own domain, and thus controls their identity, to participate in the fediverse.
+m is not intended to host an ActivityPub community, rather it is aimed at enabling someone who owns their own domain, and thus controls their identity, to participate in the fediverse.

+[^tm]: Mastodon is a trademark of [Mastodon gGmbh](https://joinmastodon.org/trademark). m is not affiliated with Mastodon gGmbH. m is not a Mastodon server.

 ## What _doesn't_ it do?